cvmfs/doc-cvmfs/cpt-details.rst

 1            Directory
 2            Transition point to a nested catalog
 33           Root directory of a nested catalog
-3            Regular file
+4            Regular file
-4            Symbolic link
+8            Symbolic link
+68           Chunked file
+132          External file (stored under path name)
 ============ ====================================

+As of bit 8, the flags the flags store the cryptographic content hash algorithm used to process the given file.
+Bit eleven is 1 if the file is stored uncompressed.

 A file catalog contains a *time to live* (TTL), stored in seconds.
 The catalog TTL advises clients to check for a new version of the catalog,